Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 I wish that my wife understood that making a priority of meeting my intimacy needs is the loudest and clearest way she can say, “You are more important to me than anything else in the world.”
 It is a form of communication that speaks more forcefully, with less room for misinterpretation, than any other.

-The reason why this message is needed is that many men—even those with close friendships— seem to live with a deep sense of loneliness that is quite foreign to us oh-so-relational women.
+The reason why this message is needed is that many men —even those with close friendships —seem to live with a deep sense of loneliness that is quite foreign to us oh-so-relational wives.
 And making love is the purest salve for that loneliness.

 One man told me, “I feel like I go out into the ring every day and fight.
 It’s very lonely.
 That’s why, when the bell rings, I want my wife to be there for me.”